asmuth/clip/doc/getting_started.md

 the insert command a couple of times and make sure there are at least two data points.

-Now let's create a chart from the data.
-Using the commandline below we will create a simple linechart with one series.
+Using the command line below we will create a simple line chart with one series.
 Note that the `plot` command is reasonably powerful and accepts a large number of options not discussed here.

     $ metricctl plot temperature --from "-30min" --until now --output /tmp/temperature_chart.png